GriffW/Garmin-Applications/README.md

 [Store Link](https://apps.garmin.com/en-US/apps/e3d33aa5-7d07-4670-a754-9ad7de50562e)

 ### Application Info
-GPS Metrics shows you, at a glance, your current direction, heading, speed, g-force, and Coordinates.
+GPS Metrics shows you, at a glance, your current direction, track (movement heading), speed, g-force, and Coordinates.

 All measures are accessed from the same screen.
 The units of altitude, coordinates, and speed can be chosen.
 There is a quick unit charger, as well as the option to show the UTC time instead of the local time.
-The current metrics can be saved for later.
-These are configurable in the in-app menu, which is accessed by the device menu button (many devices use the long press on the up button as the menu button).
+These are configurable in Settings in Garmin Mobile or Garmin Express.
  - The elevation options are: meters (m), feet (ft), and miles (mi).
  - The coord options are: degree (DEG), degree minutes (DEG MIN), degree minutes seconds (DEG MIN SEC), and military grid reference system(MGRS)
  - The speed options are: meters per second (m/s), kilometers per hour (km/h), miles per hour (mph), knots (knots), and mach number (mach).
  - The select button functions as a unit changer.
 It can switch through all of the units of a specific field (altitude, coords, or speed).
  - The "g force" only takes into account acceleration in the direction of your heading.
 The actual g force you might be experiencing might be higher.
- - The save option is accessed from the in-app menu.
-This allows to metrics to be saved to the device, and he later viewed in Garmin Express, or the Garmin Mobile app.

 I have published an widget version of this widget than can be found here: https://apps.garmin.com/en-US/apps/42155349-ebb2-45c3-930e-51bbea912fa6

 #### Layout
 - Cardinal Direction (Top Right)
-- Heading (Top Right)
+- Track (Top Right)
 - Altitude (Top Left)
 - Speed (Bottom Left)
 - Acceleration (Bottom Right)